Guide for Authors

 Manuscript should be typed in double spacing on one side of A4 paper.
 All margins should be at least 3 cm wide.
 There are no strict formatting requirements but all manuscripts must contain the essential elements needed to convey your manuscript in the following order; Title page, Abstract, Key words, Research Highlights, Introduction, Experimental/Theoretical methods, Results, Discussion, Conclusions, Acknowledgments, References, Figure Captions, Figures, Tables, and Appendices.

-Title page
+Title page (as a separate file)

 • Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.
 A short running title of less than 40 characters is also needed for the manuscript written in English.